FTChinese/next-login/README.md

 ```

 But be careful wechat might change the lenght any time.
 So it might be better to store as varchar if you don't mind taking up larger disk space.

-## Emails

-* Initial signup.
-Requries user to verify the email address.
-The email should expire in a few days.
-A user could only use basic funtionalities of the site before email verified.
-For example, accept user memebership only after email is correct.
-* Purchased memebership.
-Tells user its rights and privileges, membership duration, etc..
-* Prior to membership expiration.
-Notify user to renew subscription, othwewise membership will be discontinued.
-* Password reset.
-If user forgot password, send reset password email which should expire in a short period, say, 3 hours.
-* Daily newsletter as we already did.
-Remember, Newsletter should only be sent after email is verified!